 General information about UNISON’s use of your data and how we may contact you

-All information that UNISON holds concerning you as an individual will be held and processed strictly in accordance with the provisions of the Data Protection Act.
+All information that UNISON holds concerning you as an individual (your personal data) will be held and processed strictly in accordance with the provisions of the Data Protection Act.

 Such data will be used by UNISON to administer your membership record and our relationship with you as a valued member, and to provide you with information about UNISON’s activities and for other trade union related purposes.